DerekMarshall855/social-media-clone/README.md

 - GET - /search/all - returns all posts.
 Should only be called once to load homepage.
 - GET - /search/comments/:id - returns all comments on a post with :id in the _id field
 - DELETE - /delete/:id - deletes post with matching :id
 - PUT - /edit/:id - Edits post with matching :id.
 Pass post message, _id, and comments.
-Can be used to edit a post or edit its comments (Done for quick dev, split into edit/comments and edit/message later).
+Used to edit posts if required, no frontend connection use yet.
+- PUT - /comments/edit/:id - Adds a comment to the list of comments for the post with specified id

 ## Backend todo
-- If I add followers, add search/followed to only load followed account posts
-- Split edit into editing for message and comments for better modularity
-- Hash passwords before putting them in DB (Simple)
+- Add likes field for each post & comment

 ## Frontend todo
-- Everything, not created yet
-- Create home page
-- Create account page
-- Create signup, login, logout
-- Have logic to prevent matching usernames
+- Add like button